tberta/chat-zsh/README.md

 ```
 $ # Generate a rsa key, length 2048
 ```
-th command will be generated as:
+the command will be generated as:
 ```
 $ ssh-keygen -t rsa -b 2048
 ```